CFHS code : ML72

 Thomas Waraker (1828‒1907)

-Thomas was born on 9 December 1828 and baptized at the Church of St. Dunstan-in-the-West, Fleet Street, London, on 28 January 1829.
+Thomas was born on 9 December 1828 and baptised at the Church of St. Dunstan-in-the-West, Fleet Street, London, on 28 January 1829.
 His father was Thomas Waraker, paper manufacturer and law stationer, with a business at 50 Chancery Lane, London, and his mother was Elizabeth (née Newton).
 The younger Thomas had at least four siblings: Catharine Elizabeth (1827‒), Charles Cullington (1831‒), Elizabeth (1835‒) and Emma Newton (1837‒).

 Thomas was educated at Sir Roger Cholmeley’s School, Highgate, and was admitted as a “pensioner” (i.e. without a scholarship, paying his own tuition fees and living expenses) to Sidney Sussex College in 1847.
 He obtained his Bachelor of Law degree (LL.B.) in 1854.